Skip to main content

 • “Although the game looks dated from a graphical standpoint and it's far from bug-free, thanks to the fan-created unofficial patch, the game is playable on most modern systems, fixes most of the instability issues and quest bugs, and even restores some lost and/or unfinished content.”

-• “Wow, this game is such a buggy mess that it's practically unplayable.”
+• “This game is a buggy mess that is literally unplayable more often than not.”

 • music